apache/flink/docs/dev/table/common.md

 {% top %}

-### Convert a Table into a DataStream or DataSet
+### Convert a Table into a DataStream

-A `Table` can be converted into a `DataStream` or `DataSet`.
-In this way, custom DataStream or DataSet programs can be run on the result of a Table API or SQL query.
+The results of a `Table` can be converted into a `DataStream`.
+In this way, custom `DataStream` programs can be run on the result of a Table API or SQL query.

-When converting a `Table` into a `DataStream` or `DataSet`, you need to specify the data type of the resulting `DataStream` or `DataSet`, i.e., the data type into which the rows of the `Table` are to be converted.
+When converting a `Table` into a `DataStream` you need to specify the data type of the resulting records, i.e., the data type into which the rows of the `Table` are to be converted.
 Often the most convenient conversion type is `Row`.
 The following list gives an overview of the features of the different options:

 - **Row**: fields are mapped by position, arbitrary number of fields, support for `null` values, no type-safe access.
 - **POJO**: fields are mapped by name (POJO fields must be named as `Table` fields), arbitrary number of fields, support for `null` values, type-safe access.